 Year 10 curriculum

 The Year 10 curriculum at Sunnybank State High School consists of four core subjects.
-English, Mathematics, Science and HASS, two elective subjects and the studies programme.
+English, Mathematics, Science and Humanities, two elective subjects and our studies programme.

 Year 11 and 12 curriculum